skyfiredao/ibuild/README.md

 ibuild is a toolkit for AOSP setup, build, continuous integration, release and engineering computing node by bash script and other Open Source tools.
 It is simpleness, lightweight, decoupling, modularization, parameterization, C/S and P2P mixed architecture.

-We start it from 2008 in BORQS (Whampoa Military Academy of Chinese Android R&D), and refactoring again and again.
+We start it from 2008 in BORQS (The Whampoa Military Academy of Chinese Android R&D), and refactoring again and again.
 It help BORQS finish 20+ products in 2009 with 150 engineers.
 BORQS changed business model in 2013.
 Last version was re-write in NOKIA (Beijing), which will be shutdown by Microsoft.

 So, I open source all of them.